Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 Difficulty for the roll.

-The Player will then roll a number of Ten-Sided Dice (d10’s) equal to the combined rating of the selected Attribute and Ability--this combined number is called the Dice Pool.
+The Player will then roll a number of Ten-Sided Dice (d10’s) equal to the combined rating of the selected Attribute and Ability—this combined number is called the Dice Pool.

 This will be referred to as \[Att+Abi\] xd10’s.

+Some powers and actions will call out specific Attribute + Ability combinations, such as \[Wits + Awareness\], but others may simply specify one or the other.
+For example, an “Awareness Roll” or a “Wits Roll”.
+The two still require a full \[Att + Abi\] combination, they simply allow the non-specified part to be determined by the Storyteller.

 <table>
 <tbody>
 <tr class="odd">
 <td><p><strong>Only roll if the Result is unknown</strong></p>
-<p>If the outcome of an action is already known beforehand (either as a failure or a success), there is no need for a roll--simply declare what happens and continue on with the story.</p></td>
+<p>If the outcome of an action is already known beforehand (either as a failure or a success), there is no need for a roll—simply declare what happens and continue on with the story.</p></td>
 </tr>
 </tbody>
 </table>